Introduction

 After a while, “burning the candle at both ends” began to take a toll on my mind and body.
 I suffered a great deal of trouble getting to sleep at night and I struggled at work, frequently arriving late, getting in trouble and underperforming.

-This is when I started searching Google for help.
-I kept seeing meditation listed as a possible cure for insomnia.
+I started searching for solutions and I kept seeing meditation listed as a possible cure for insomnia.
 Meditation appealed to me instantly for two reasons.

 I still had the feeling that meditation could help so I read a few books on mindfulness and signed up for an 8-week mindfulness meditation class.
 I enjoyed the process and I learned a lot about how my mind works and how to understand myself better.
 The mindfulness techniques worked well during the course but for some reason I didn’t stick at it.
 A few weeks after the course finished I settled back into my bad sleeping patterns and used alcohol to fix the problem.